 Lexington's Best Residential and Commercial Fireplace Retail Store

 I don’t have gas in my current fireplace, how much will it cost Convert?

 Installing a gas line and either vented or vent-free fireplace logs will vary in price.
 The price will vary depending on the size of fireplace you have and the types of logs you are adding.
 Expect to pay more if installers are challenged to get the gas line to your fireplace.
 One example would be if your fireplace is in an interior wall.
-If you are interested in remodeling your fireplace, call our experts today.
+If you are interested in remodeling your fireplace or need your fireplace serviced in any way, call our fireplace service experts today.
 We can help you through every step of this process.